BlairCurrey/codebase-serializer/README.md

 # codebase-serializer

-Takes a directory as input and stores all file paths and their contents into a single markdown file.
+Takes a directory as input and stores all file paths and their contents into a single markdown file and copies to clipboard.
 Observes the `.gitignore` file, if any.

 Output is like: